Arquisoft/lomap_en3a/restapi/README.md

 storing the minimal information of public things.
 The webservice will be deployed using Docker :whale2:.

-The code is quite straight forward, the [server.ts](server.ts) file launchs the api.
-The [api.ts] (api.ts) is actually the api, where you will see there five api entry points, one for getting all the public places stored in the database and the other ones conform CRUD operations with places.
+The code is quite straight forward, the [server.ts](server.ts) file launches the api.
+The [api.ts](api.ts) is actually the api, where you will see there five api entry points, one for getting all the public places stored in the database and the other ones conform CRUD operations with places.

 ## How to run the API locally